 This is your main record of CPD and should be maintained in a suitably organised manner, in an electronic or paper format.
-Records should be in chronological order and easily accessible should the OBA wish to see them.
+Records should be in chronological order and easily accessible should the OBA wish to see them or should they be required for audit.

 Each year, the OBA will sample a number of CPD Record Folders to verify that there was a sound basis for your annual declaration of compliance with CPD requirements.
 If requested, you will need to provide either an electronic or paper copy of your folder - information on how to do this will be provided by the OBA at the time.
-All information will be treated as strictly confidential.